Date updated: 19 May 2023

 - Analytical cookies (see further for details)

-If you sign-up directly, the Campaign to End Loneliness collects the following additional data:
+If you sign-up directly to our fortnightly newsletter or choose to share your story, the Campaign to End Loneliness collects the following additional data:

 - Personal identifiers, contacts and characteristics (name, email address, etc.).
 You can find more about what constitutes personal information on the ICO website.

 - Personal reflections on how loneliness has affected you in the past (if you choose to share your story)